mkarner07/mkarner07.github.io/_posts/2026/2026-07-09-Why-It-Pays-to-Be-Kind.md

 |:--:|
 | *Photo by Jonny Caspari on Unsplash* |

 Here's the thing about kindness as a leader: it's usually framed as a cost.
-You give your time, your patience, your energy, and you get nothing back except the warm feeling of having done the right thing.
+You give your time, your patience, your energy and you get nothing back except the warm feeling of having done the right thing.
 Nice, but expensive.

 I don't think that's the full picture.